Algebraic File Synchronization: Adequacy and Completeness: Reconciliation

-So that we can formalize statements needed to prove this, let us introduce two relations that describe under what conditions sequences of commands work, that is, do not break a filesystem.
+So that we can formalize statements needed to prove this, we introduce the partial order $\worksmeqsign$ that describes conditions under which sequences of commands work, that is, do not break a filesystem.